 Don’t be the bad apple – it only takes one inappropriate post to undo all the good work that all the Hillross practices are doing in social media.
 So think twice before you post a comment, and act responsibly.

 Getting tired reading all this?
 Then watch a video!
-Search YouTube for videos around these subjects and then think about how you can take the same approach and convey your written messages via film – it’s easier than you might think!
+Try searching YouTube for keywords like ‘how to get traffic to my facebook page’ and then think about how you can take the same approach and convey your written messages via film – it’s easier than you might think!

 Make your office social.
 Get as many team members involved with your social channels as possible – it means you spread the load around, get the whole team involved in the fun, and you can discuss progress at team meetings.